British Rail Class 769: Great Western Railway

 The first Class 769 to be delivered to GWR was 769943, which was delivered to Reading TMD in August 2020.
 It was expected to enter the service in early 2021, but this was later pushed back to between June and December 2021, and then delayed further to 2022.

-In December 2022, GWR announced that the introduction of the Class 769 fleet would be abandoned, with all units to be handed back to Porterbrook in April 2023.
+In December 2022, GWR announced that the introduction of the Class 769 fleet would be abandoned due to a cut in service levels, cancelling the lease and handing all 19 units back to Porterbrook in April 2023.

+Future operations

+Freight

+In June 2024 it was announced that 2 of the former Great Western Railway Class 769/9s are to be converted to parcels use.

+Passenger

+In June 2025, Go-op confirmed it was in discussions to lease Class 769 units.
+They aim to launch services in December 2026 between Swindon and Weston-super-mare via Westbury and Taunton.